DrSkippy/Gnip-Python-Search-API-Utilities/README.md

                         minutes)
   -w OUTPUT_FILE_PATH, --output-file-path OUTPUT_FILE_PATH
                         Create files in ./OUTPUT-FILE-PATH.
 This path must exists and will not be created.

-This options is available only with -a option.
-Default is no output files.
+Note: -w option is broken at the moment

 </pre>

 #### Example Plots

 Example output from command: